Registering a new trial?

 Statistical methods / analysis

-Detailed costing of HypoPAST intervention will be performed using financial data and micro-costing methods.
-The AQoL-4D utility values for each participant at each timepoint will be used to calculate QALYs using the area under the curve method.
-The within-trial economic evaluation will measure and value any change in healthcare resource use and then compare any additional costs to additional QALYs through an incremental cost-effectiveness ratio (ICER).
-Bootstrapping will be used to determine confidence intervals for the ICER and construct an acceptability curve to determine the cost-effectiveness of the intervention against the commonly used willingness to pay threshold of AU$50,000/QALY.
+Detailed costing of HypoPAST intervention will be performed using micro-costing methods.
+The AQoL-4D utility values for each participant at each timepoint will be used to calculate QALYs [35] using the area under the curve method.
+The within-trial economic evaluation will measure and value any change in healthcare resource use and lost productivity and then compare any additional costs to additional QALYs through an incremental cost-effectiveness ratio (ICER).
+Bootstrapping will be used to determine confidence intervals for the ICER and construct an acceptability curve to determine the cost-effectiveness of the intervention against the commonly used willingness to pay threshold of AU$50,000/QALY [46].
+Missing data will be explored and managed for the resource use and AQoL-4D questionnaires based on recommendations for analysis of trial-based economic evaluations with missing data.
 Sensitivity analyses will be undertaken to evaluate the robustness of results with changes to costing or analytical assumptions.
-Scale-up and implementation costs as well as longer-term cost-effectiveness will be estimated based on population-wide modelling techniques based on published epidemiological data.
+Scale-up and implementation costs as well as longer-term cost-effectiveness will be estimated based on population-wide modelling techniques using published epidemiological data.
 STATA will be used for these analyses.

-Quantitative data: Will be analysed using descriptive statistics in STATA or R. To determine socioeconomic status and geographical location (indicators of 'reach'), code will be generated to match postcodes against Australian Bureau of Statistics (ABS) Australian Statistical Geography Standards (ASGS) and Index of Relative Socio-economic Advantage and Disadvantage (IRSAD) Socio-Economic Indexes for Areas (SEIFA) quintiles.
+Quantitative data: Will be analysed using descriptive statistics.
+This includes both survey and website analytics data, including: study registration rates; proportion of registrants meeting the eligibility criteria; method of referral into the study; demographic and clinical characteristics; study attrition; number of, and which modules, were accessed; study-specific survey items about intervention acceptability and sustainability.
+To determine socioeconomic status and geographical location, code will be generated to match postcodes against Australian Bureau of Statistics (ABS) Australian Statistical Geography Standards (ASGS) and Index of Relative Socio-economic Advantage and Disadvantage (IRSAD) Socio-Economic Indexes for Areas (SEIFA) quintiles.

 Qualitative data: Open-text survey responses will be collated and summarised descriptively in Microsoft Excel.
-Interview transcripts will be coded using NVivo and/or Microsoft Excel and analysed using thematic analysis.
+Interview transcripts will be coded using NVivo and/or Microsoft Excel and analysed using thematic analysis using inductive and deductive approaches.
+Prior to coding the data, the researcher(s) will become familiar with the dataset by reading the transcripts and/or listening to the audio recordings.

 Recruitment